Policy Builder user guide

 POLICY TYPES

-For a single site, there are currently two types of policies in Homepage For You: Sage Policies and Region Policies.
+For a single site, there are currently two types of policies in Homepage For You: Site Policies and Region Policies.
 They exist in a two-tiered hierarchy where the properties of Site Policies cascade down to Region Policies.
 Both are created and edited within Policy Builder.

 For a network of sites, there are four types of policies: a Network Master Policy, Network Region Policy, a sitewide Site Policy and a site-specific Region Policy.
 These exist in a three-tiered hierarchy where the properties of a Network Master Policy and a local Site Policy cascade down to either a Network Region Policy (which can be used on multiple sites) and a local Region Policy (which can be used only on a single site).